DarshanAdiga/idiom-principle-on-magpie-corpus/README.md

 - With (RTX5000 x 1) GPUs: ~1 hour 20 mins

+## Error Analysis & Study
+For the error analysis and to study the idiom principle, the MAGPIE PIEs are grouped into different lists based on their characteristics.
+The characteristics are observed in the MAGPIE as well as preprocessed CommonCrawl News corpus.

+The implementation of grouping of PIEs is available at [PIE_segregation_util.ipynb](./exp_helpers/PIE_segregation_util.ipynb).

 # TODO
 - Track & Visualise Training progress

 ## References
 [1] Hessel Haagsma, Johan Bos, and Malvina Nissim.
 2020.
 MAGPIE: A Large Corpus of Potentially Idiomatic Expressions.
 In Proceedings of the 12th Language Resources and Evaluation Conference, pages 279–287, Marseille, France.
 European Language Resources Association.